molpopgen/fwdpp/README.md

 * Thus, we can replace doubly-linked lists with vectors.
 * Further, we can replace iterators with integers.

 All of these changes were introduced in one fell swoop in 0.4.4, along with a set of other API changes that I'd wanted to make for a while.
-The current design is conceptually the same as the published version, with 8 byte keys representing where mutations and gametes are, thus ensuring that an object is only represented once in memory.
+The current design is conceptually the same as the published version, with 8 byte keys representing where mutations and haploid genomes are, thus ensuring that an object is only represented once in memory.

 However, the new design is also less elegant.
-Now, the vectors of gametes and mutations have to be passed along with the diploids.
+Now, the vectors of haploid genomes and mutations have to be passed along with the diploids.

 So, why do this? __It is a lot faster!__  Simulations of large genomic regions in large populations can be up to 80% faster!
 In fact, tcmalloc isn't necessary to get really good performance any more.
 Using it still improves run-times by about 10% (on Intel systems at least...), but that isn't a lot compared to the 50% improvement that it gave to previous versions of the library.